JuliusNixi/CROSS/CROSS/src/README.md

-All the project's files are inside the package CROSS, divided in subfolders.
+All the project's files are inside the package CROSS, divided in subfolders by themes.
 To use it in the code, an import example could be CROSS.Utils.Separator.

 So, e.g.:

 import CROSS.Utils.Separator;
-...
+// Other code...